mvahdatkhah/Horizontal-Pod-Autoscaling/README.md

 1000 -> 1000 -> 1000 -> … (7 more min) -> 999
 ```

-## Step-13: Exec a command in Pod debugger for create a continuesly request on service
+## Step-13: Exec a command in Pod debuger for create a continuesly request on service

 ```t
 kubectl exec -it debuger --namespace dev -- sh